ec-europa/toolkit/docs/building-assets.md

 ### Add a custom 'gulpfile.js' file

 It's possible to use a custom gulpfile on the theme root folder.
-If a gulpfile alredy exists on the root folder when running this command, the one provided by toolkit will be ignored.
+If the file do not exists, toolkit will create one using the default template.

 ### Install additional npm packages